oneeve8/kobble-data/content/tutorialnarrative3.md

 If you cut or copy, then the paste option will appear the next time you long tap.
 If you tap paste, the last item that you cut or copied will be pasted by tapping it.

 Long tapping a
-Item reveals Cut Copy Edit
+Item reveals Cut Copy and Edit
-Track reveals Copy Share
+Track reveals the options Copy and Share
-Channel: Cut Copy Edit Share
+Channel reveals the options to Cut Copy Edit or Share

 ***